ros-box/a2d2_to_ros/README.md

 Utilities for converting A2D2 data sets to ROS bags.

+## Use

+The idea is that there is an executubale for each sensor modality: camera, lidar, and bus.
+Bag files are generated for these modalities independently and then merged (if desired) using standard ROS tools.

 ## Conventions

 * Bus signal data is given the frame "bus".